Mbed-TLS/mbedtls-test/developer_guide.md

 4. Merge the `mbedtls-test` pull request (once tested and approved).
 5. Trigger a new CI run on the `mbedtls` pull request.
 If that passes (and the pull request is approved), the pull request can be merged.

-What goes for `mbedtls` also goes for other repositories tested by `mbedtls-test`, such as the upcoming PSA crypto implementation repository.
+What goes for `mbedtls` also goes for other repositories tested by `mbedtls-test`, in particular [TF-PSA-Crypto](https://github.com/Mbed-TLS/TF-PSA-Crypto).

 ## Groovy scripts